-Instant view: Fed cuts rates to buffer economy from coronavirus
+Instant View: Fed cuts rates to buffer economy from coronavirus

 In a statement, the central bank said it was cutting rates by to a target range of 0% to 0.25%.

-The dollar fell against the euro and Japanese yen in response to the move.
+The U.S. dollar fell against the euro and Japanese yen in response to the move.
 U.S. stock futures open at 6 p.m.
 EDT.

 RICK MECKLER, PARTNER, CHERRY LANE INVESTMENTS, NEW VERNON, NEW JERSEY